shibacomputer/txt/README.md

 ## Disclaimer

 🚫 **DO NOT USE THIS FOR ANYTHING SERIOUS** 🚫
 🚫 **THIS IS A HUGE WORK IN PROGRESS AND IS UNTESTED AND UNAUDITED** 🚫

 I can't stress this enough.
-This needs a lot of work, and it needs others eyes on it.
+This needs a lot of work, the code needs a huge cleanup, I need to write tests and it needs other eyes on it.

 ## Why?
 It's pretty simple – I don't like the majority of text editors that exist today.